discipulus262/clt/README.md

-A Social media site for the command line not very good yet
+A Social media site for the command line.
+Not very good yet